shapelets/shapelets-compute/doc/user/backend.rst

 The availability of a backend is determined by two factors:

-a) The backend runtime is available, task that can be easily achieve through the commandline tool that ships with this package (see :ref:`user/installguide:Checking Your Installation` in the installation guide).
+a) The backend runtime is available, task that can be easily achieve through the command-line tool that ships with this package (see :ref:`user/installguide:Checking Your Installation` in the installation guide).
 b) The operating system has the necessary drivers and libraries your environment.